blockchain-lab-um/masca/packages/docs/docs/tutorial/implementation.md

 ### Snap Settings

-`togglePopups` is used to enable/disable "Are you sure?" alerts..
+`togglePopups` is used to enable/disable the `"Are you sure?"` alerts.

 `getSnapSettings` and `getAccountSettings` are used to retrieve global settings and settings for currently selected account.